Code of Conduct

-News media contact, responses and public discussion of the business and financial status or outlook of Aviat Networks should only be made by the Chief Financial Officer, Chief Executive Officer, our investor relations consultants or our designated investor relations personnel.
+News media contact, responses and public discussion of the business and financial status or outlook of Aviat Networks should only be made by the Chief Executive Officer (“CEO”), Chief Financial Officer who is our Principal Financial Officer and Principal Account Officer (“CFO”), our investor relations consultants or our designated investor relations personnel.
 Inquiries from the press, including trade press, regarding new products, technology, services, sales conferences, trade shows or local issues should be directed to the Vice President of Marketing or a designated Company spokesperson.
 If reporters question you, you should immediately refer them to one of these employees.
 To protect Aviat Networks, as well as yourself, assume that all Company information is confidential unless you have seen it in a written public announcement.

 8. International Presence

 Because Aviat Networks is a global company and does business in numerous countries, all employees are required to be aware of and comply with the United States Foreign Corrupt Practices Act of 1977, as well as other national and international laws and conventions.
 For more detail, read a summary of the "Foreign Corrupt Practices Act," attached as Appendix B.